 An Experienced Car Accident Lawyer in Athens Can Help if the Defendant Does File a Counter-Claim

 Most car accident cases settle rather quickly.
 The accident investigation is usually pretty clear cut.
-For example, if someone hits you from behind, they’re probably going to be held responsible for the crash.
+For example, if someone hits you from behind, the law will probably hold them responsible for the crash.
 However, there are times when both drivers insist the other is at fault.
 And, if the evidence isn’t clear one way or the other, you can have a situation where both drivers file a lawsuit.
 This is known as a counter-claim.
 Whoever files the initial lawsuit will be known as the plaintiff.
 But that doesn’t mean the other party can’t file suit as well.
 Their case will be deemed a counter-claim.

-If this happens to you, it’s good to know that your lawyer can handle it for you.
+If this happens to you, it’s good to know your lawyer can handle it.
 They’ll continue to try to negotiate a settlement with the defendant’s lawyer.
-However, if they file a counter-claim, it can be a lot harder to get the kind of money you want.
-In fact, there are lawyers out there who will file a counter-claim just to try to negotiate a much lower settlement.
-They figure, if you know the other driver is going to fight things out in court, it may be best for everyone to settle the case.
+However, if they file a counter-claim, getting the kind of money you want can be much more complicated.
+There are lawyers out there who will file a counter-claim just to try to negotiate a much lower settlement.
+They figure that if you know the other driver will fight things out in court, it may be best for everyone to settle the case.
 Your Athens car accident lawyer understands this as well.

 If the Defendant Files a Counter-Claim, Does That Mean You Lose?